- Issue created by @mondrake

 - 🇮🇹Italy mondrake 🇮🇹

-Personally I’ll wait for 🐛 Ensure post transaction callbacks are always executed ONLY at the end of the root Drupal transaction Needs review before working on #13.
+Personally I’ll wait for 🐛 Ensure post transaction callbacks are only at the end of the root Drupal transaction Fixed before working on #13.

 - Status changed to Needs review